Pair luminosity and cooling of newborn strange star: unpaired quarks: Introduction

-One of the unique features of strange stars is the existence of supercritical electric field in the thin surface layer of the star.
-The supercritical electric field exceeds the Schwinger limit for pair production $E_c=m_{e}^2c^3/\hbar e \simeq 1.3\times 10^{16}$ V/cm, where $m_{e}$ is the electron mass, $e$ is its charge, $c$ is the speed of light, and $\hbar$ is the reduced Planck constant.
-The region with supercritical electric field $E>E_c$ is called electrosphere.
-At low temperatures the electrosphere is static and does not produce electron-positron pairs due to the quantum degeneracy of electrons, i.e. the Pauli exclusion principle.
-On the contrary, hot electrosphere produces powerful pair wind \citep{1998PhRvL..80..230U,2024ApJ...963..149P}.
+One of the unique features of strange stars is the existence of supercritical electric field in the thin (few hundred fm) layer on its surface \cite{1986ApJ...310..261A}.
+This layer is called electrosphere \cite{2005ApJ...620..915U}.
+The strength of electric field $E$ there exceeds the Schwinger limit for pair production $E_c=m_{e}^2c^3/\hbar e \simeq 1.3\times 10^{16}$ V/cm, where $m_{e}$ is the electron mass, $e$ is its charge, $c$ is the speed of light, and $\hbar$ is the reduced Planck constant.
+The field strength depends on the surface density gradient \cite{2010JPhG...37g5201M} and may reach values of $5\times10^{17}$ V/cm \cite{1986ApJ...310..261A,1995PhRvD..51.1440K}.
+At low temperatures Schwigner mechanism of pair production does not operate due to Pauli blocking of electronic states.
+Usov \cite{1998PhRvL..80..230U} have shown that electrosphere of newly formed hot quark star produces powerful electron-positron wind.
+Recently we reconsidered \cite{2024ApJ...963..149P} the mechanism of pair production in electrosphere of quark stars.

 It is crucial that in order to maintain high luminosity in pairs the surface temperature of bare strange star should remain high on a long timescale.
 For a gamma-ray bursts this is at least a few seconds.
-In the literature several models for the cooling of newborn strange stars were proposed, and it was argued that they can preserve the surface temperature about $10^{10}$ K for a few seconds \citep{2004csqn.conf..399B, 2021ApJ...922..214L}.
+In the literature several models for the cooling of newborn strange stars were proposed, and it was argued that they can preserve the surface temperature about $10^{10}$ K for a few seconds \cite{2004csqn.conf..399B, 2021ApJ...922..214L}.
 Both these works use an integral approach with an average temperature assigned to a given volume of the strange star.
-At the same time, different approach was proposed by \citet{2002PhRvL..89m1101P} based on the heat transfer equation.
+At the same time, different approach was proposed in \cite{2002PhRvL..89m1101P} based on the heat transfer equation.
 The light curves were computed under the condition of neutrino transparency for a period of time starting from one second to $10^{10}$ seconds after strange star formation.

 In this paper we reexamine the thermal evolution of strange stars and produce light curves starting at much shorter timescales, motivated by consideration of the Schwinger process.
 We show that in the case of free neutrino escape the surface temperature of strange star decreases by orders of magnitude on the timescales much shorter than a second.
 Moreover, we show that even if neutrino trapping is taken into account, the surface of the star cools down very fast due to the Schwinger process and insufficient quark thermal conductivity.
 Therefore, strange star cannot maintain extreme luminosity on timescales of fraction of a second.